-In Abbadia San Salvatore, another splendid mountain village, you can visit a wonderful Roman-Lombard abbey, on the slopes of Mount Amiata, near Montalcino, instead you can visit the Abbey of Sant’Antimo.
+In Abbadia San Salvatore, another splendid mountain village, you can visit a wonderful Roman-Lombard abbey, on the slopes of Mount Amiata.
+Near Montalcino, instead you can visit the Abbey of Sant’Antimo.

 In addition, Mount Amiata offers fun and services for winter sports lovers.
 The Mount Amiata ski area has 8 ski lifts and 10 km of slopes for ski and snowboard lovers.
 A small area, ideal for spending a weekend with friends.

 In addition, Mount Amiata has a fertile land that for centuries has nourished its inhabitants who have cultivated it with passion and care.
-The typical products of this land are the mushrooms, chestnuts or olives of Seggiano, all protagonists of food festivals not to be missed.
+The typical products of this land are the mushrooms, chestnuts and olives of Seggiano, all protagonists of food festivals not to be missed.